-First, as described elsewhere in this "Risk Factors" section, we work to develop, introduce and improve, new products for dealers, including our TrueCar+ offering, to increase revenue and drive dealer adoption of our offerings.
+First, we work to develop, introduce and improve, new products for dealers, including our TrueCar+ offering, to increase revenue and drive dealer adoption of our offerings.
 As discussed further above under, "If we are not successful in rolling out new offerings, including our TrueCar+ offering, providing a compelling value proposition to consumers and dealers using those offerings, integrating our current and future offerings into such experiences or appropriately monetizing them, our business and prospects would be adversely affected," if we fail to provide enticing new products, we may not be able to attract new dealers or maintain the current dealers in our network.

 Second, we endeavor to support and maintain our currently active TrueCar Certified Dealers.
-As described in greater detail elsewhere in this "Risk Factors" section, the coronavirus pandemic imposed financial hardships on dealers that resulted in some of them going out of business or canceling or suspending their participation in our offerings, and the termination of our partnership with USAA in 2020 diminished the number of users that we refer to our dealers and decreased the average quality of the leads that we provide our dealers, and while we have taken actions intended to mitigate these effects on our dealers, there can be no assurance that our efforts will be successful.
+As described in greater detail elsewhere in this "Risk Factors" section, macroeconomic challenges such as the coronavirus pandemic and related inventory shortages imposed financial hardships on dealers, and the termination of our partnership with USAA in 2020 diminished the average quantity and quality of the leads that we provide our dealers, and while we have taken actions intended to mitigate these effects on our dealers, there can be no assurance that our efforts will be successful.

 Third, because an increasing majority of our unit volume from our dealers is subject to subscription billing arrangements, with the remainder being subject to pay-per-sale billing arrangements, our ability to properly manage dealer subscription rates is critical to maintaining and increasing our dealer revenues.
-If the number of TrueCar Certified Dealers on subscription billing arrangements increases relative to those on a pay-per-sale billing model, the growth of our business will be even more dependent on our ability to manage dealer subscription rates.
+As we expect the number of TrueCar Certified Dealers on subscription billing arrangements to continue to increase relative to those on a pay-per-sale billing model, the growth of our business will be even more dependent on our ability to manage dealer subscription rates.

 If we are unable to convince subscription-based dealers of our value proposition, we could be unable to maintain or increase dealer subscription rates even if our unit volume increases.
 Similarly, if our unit volume declines and we are not able to appropriately manage the subscription rates of affected dealers, those dealers could insist on lower subscription rates or terminate their participation in our dealer network.
 Any of these and other similar subscription-related eventualities could have a material adverse effect on our business, growth, financial condition, results of operations and cash flows.
-In addition, during the coronavirus pandemic, our monetization rates exhibited substantially greater volatility than historical levels.
-In response to this volatility, we provided automatic discounts to most of our subscription rates in an effort to bring their monetization rates into line with historical levels.
+In addition, in the past we have opted to provide subscription dealers with discounts in response to volatility in our monetization rates, including during the coronavirus pandemic.
+In the future, we expect to continue to adjust individual dealers' subscription rates in an effort to bring their monetization rates in line with historical levels.
 If we do not successfully balance the need to maintain dealer relationships with appropriate subscription adjustments with the need to maintain our revenues, our business, operating results and financial condition could be negatively affected.